atbolsh/TransformerHomunculus/README.md

 ~~~~~~~

 Tmr:
-1) Kill all pretraining no matter what
+~ 1) Kill all pretraining no matter what
+     -- I changed my mind.
+I'll let it go to the end of this weekend.
+See how low it can actually go.
 2) Sync representations (code and weights)
 3) Power cycle penguins.army.
    -- if the 2080 does not come back, do another hardware debug.